-In addition to the above, the details of our other Senior Management Personnel in terms of the SEBI ICDR Regulations, as of the date of this Draft Red Herring Prospectus are set forth below:
+In addition to the above, the details of our other Senior Management Personnel in terms of the SEBI ICDR Regulations, as of the date of this Red Herring Prospectus are set forth below:

 Mr. Vikash Jain, aged 38 years, is the Administrative Officer of our company.
-He has completed Masters of He holds degree of Doctor of Philosophy in Commerce from Singhania University in the year 2016.
+He holds degree of Doctor of Philosophy in Commerce from Singhania University in the year 2016.
 He has more than 4 years of experience in Dhariwal Corporation.
 He was paid ₹ 4.80 Lakhs as salary in the Fiscal Year 2023-24.